-Where do we get Iodine and how much do we need?
+Where do you get Iodine and how much do you need?

-Perhaps 60 to 70% of us don’t get enough.
+60 to 70% of us don’t get enough.
 This helps explain the epidemic of Hypothyroidism I see in Consults.
-The entire body uses Iodine for various functions but the Thyroid is key.
+The entire body uses Iodine but it’s key for the Thyroid.

 How did we get so deficient in Iodine?